IP3Semester3/ipsemester3_lobbyservice/readme.md

 ````

 ## Docker
 For docker we have two things that are used inside of this project.
 We have a single docker image called 'lobbyservice'.
 This is what the CI/CD checks and builds.
+This image can be pulled using `docker pull mtolmtomt/lobbyservice`.
 But if you want to runt the program using docker you will need a database.
 To get this working you need to download the project go into the root of the project using your CMD and use `docker-compose -f docker-compose.yml up` to run the docker-compose.yml.
 This way you will create a docker compose with that pulls the project 'lobbyservice' project and the needed database with data.

 ## Pull requests
 Within this project we make use of pull requests to the stable branch.
 These pull requests will need to get reviewd within 24 hours of creation.
 This way you dont have to wait a really long time before the pull requests gets accepted.